MuffinsThaCat/winner/VERIFICATION.md

 # Verification Instructions for Supra Team

-## Verifying Williams' 62.3% Performance Improvement
+## Verifying Williams' 2x Performance Improvement

-This document provides step-by-step instructions to independently verify that Williams Hybrid Executor is 62.3% faster than SupraBTM.
+This document provides step-by-step instructions to independently verify that Williams Hybrid Executor is 2x faster (100% improvement) than SupraBTM.

 ---